Greece Moments Greece Moments

 Delicious Dolmadakia homemade

-We rolled Dolmadakia ourselves for the first time in the cooking class.
-It’s amazing how much work goes into the small vine leaves filled with rice!
-The Greek cooking class lasts about four hours and the cost is about 65 euros per person, including wine and ouzo.
-The activity can be booked, for example, via Vlm Travel: Cooking Experience in Andros
+We rolled Dolmadakia ourselves for the first time during the cooking class.
+It’s amazing how much work goes into those small vine leaves filled with rice!
+The Greek cooking class lasts about four hours and costs around 65 euros per person, including wine and ouzo.
+The activity can be booked, for example, through Vlm Travel: Cooking Experience in Andros

 Accommodation on Andros

-Since Andros is characterized by soft tourism, large hotel bunkers and all-inclusive facilities are completely missing.
-Instead, you will find beautiful boutique hotels, villas and holiday homes scattered all over the island, which offer a very familiar and private atmosphere:
+Since Andros is known for soft tourism, large hotel complexes and all-inclusive facilities are completely absent.
+Instead, you will find beautiful boutique hotels, villas and holiday homes scattered all over the island, offering a very welcoming and private atmosphere:

 ➲ To beautiful hotels on the island (Booking.com)*

-→ About Booking.com* you will find many accommodation on Andros and you can check prices here:
+→ On Booking.com* you will find plenty of accommodation on Andros and you can check prices here:

 Andros Booking Hotels Empfehlung